-- The digital certificate must be valid at the time it is added to the store (i.e. cannot be expired). - The store must contain all previous digital certificates that make up the chain of trust. - If you are concerned about whether a digital certificate has been revoked when adding the certificate or about the potential revocation of the other digital certificates, note that adding will succeed only if a check reveals that none of the certificates have been revoked.
+- The digital certificate must be valid at the time it is added to the store (i.e. cannot be expired). - The store must contain all previous digital certificates that make up the chain of trust. - All previous digital certificates must be enabled. - If you are concerned about whether a digital certificate has been revoked when adding the certificate or about the potential revocation of the other digital certificates, note that adding will succeed only if a check reveals that none of the certificates have been revoked.